Rocsg/Macros_ImageJ_AgroBio/README.md

 * Install Fiji https://imagej.net/software/fiji/

+* Install the plugin MorpholibJ.
+To that end, click in Fiji : Help > Update > and look for IJPB-plugins.
+Click on it, then on close, then apply.
+Then reboot Fiji

 * Generate a folders arborescence that you will use for the processing.
 It have to contains empty directories :
 1_Source
 2_CortexRoi